Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Little Rockford relocated to the east edge of Marie Byrd Land (79°30'S-147°19'W).

-The first landing at a specially prepared skiway at McM.
+This photo shows the first landing at a specially prepared skiway at McM.
 The first one of these made it to Pole on 1/28 with 14,000 lbs of cargo.
 There is speculation that the inland stations might have had to close without this assistance (Details and stats).
 The Navy, meanwhile, ordered 4.

 Original 20' x 40' McMurdo cosray building erected between Crater Hill and Ob Hill for Bartol neutron monitors.